mylesj/nginx-njs-http-service-call/README.md

 # nginx-njs-internal-service-call

-An experiment to evaluate how `njs` request handlers can interact with API outwith their own context.
+An example evaluating how njs request handlers can interact with API outwith their own context.

 ## Prerequisites